Academic Program Guide

 Music

-Concert Choir (F630) Prerequisite: None Grade: 7-12
+Concert Choir (F630) Prerequisite: 6th Grade - Audition Grade: 6-12

 Music Theory (F650X) Prerequisite: None Grade: 9-12

-This class is offered in alternating years (see forecasting card for offering).
+This course is offered in alternating years (see forecasting card for offering).
 It is an introduction to the fundamentals of music theory.
 Students develop an understanding of reading, writing, and the practice of Western music theory.
 Students study harmony, rhythm, music notation, and music terminology.
 Students are engaged in a variety of activities including class discussion, composition, and aural skills practice.
 This course may be repeated for credit.
-A materials fee may be applied to this class.
+A materials fee may be applied to this course.

 AP Music Theory (F654) Prerequisite: Experience with music strongly recommended Grade: 10-12

-Advanced Vocal Ensemble (F670) Prerequisite: Audition.
+Advanced Vocal Ensemble (F670) Prerequisite: Concert Choir (2 semesters) or Audition.
 Grade: 9-12

 Music Production (F681X) Prerequisite: None Grade 9-12